quixio/quix-streams/docs/advanced/stateful-processing.md

 be aware this could cause side effects where the same message may be re-processed differently, if it depended on certain state conditionals.

-Exactly Once Semantics avoids this, and it is currently on our roadmap.
+"Exactly Once" delivery guarantees avoids this, and it is currently on our roadmap.